SoominHan/import-sorter/README.md

       }
     }
 ```
-The priority of settings is given to configuration file.
+The priority of settings is given to the configuration file.
 If the setting does not exist in the configuration file then the value of the vscode setting will be taken.
 If file does not exist, then all settings will be taken from vscode.
 ******
 -  `importSorter.sortConfiguration.customOrderingRules.rules` is a json array of regex expressions which sets the sort group order.
 As of now the default(might change later on) setting is